Espinozarodrigo22/hotel-operational-control-app/README.md

 Data Analyst | SQL | Python | Power BI

 This repository contains a portfolio version of the project.
-Certain integrations, identifiers, links, and operational data have been modified or removed to protect confidential information.
+Certain integrations, links, identifiers, and operational data have been modified or removed to protect confidential business information.